SportsPro's virtual event series

 The go-to place to connect, engage with and learn from sports’ global leaders.

-Each session is free-to-attend, with our next event coming to you on 2nd November!
+Each session is free-to-attend, with our next event coming soon!

 With nearly 30 years of sport entertainment experience under her belt, Micky Lawler was appointed President of the Women’s Tennis Association (WTA) in the fall of 2014 and is responsible for driving the WTA’s international growth strategy, business development, marketing, new fan engagement programs, and member & industry relations.
 The WTA is the global leader in women’s professional sport with more than 2,500 players representing 92 nations competing for a record $130 million in prize money at the WTA’s 57 events and four Grand Slams in 33 countries.